dubotics/dubotics.github.io/resources/using-git.md

 git push origin master
 ```

-The very first line updates your code to the latest version.
-Always do this BEFORE you start
+1. The very first line **updates your code** to the latest version.
+Always do this BEFORE you
-editing code.
+    start editing code.
 If you don't, bad things can happen, and it'll be a pain to fix it.

-Once you **pull** the latest changes, you can edit your files.
-If you're using Windows, you can
+2. Once you **pull** the latest changes, you can **edit the files**.
+If you're using Windows,
-always use Notepad.
+    you can always use Notepad.
 Notepad is kinda bad though, so I prefer using
     [Notepad++](http://notepad-plus-plus.org/), but it doesn't matter which text editor you use.
     Use whatever you like.

     If you're using Mac/Linux, I'm assuming you have a decent editor bundled by default you can use.

     Once you've finished editing your code, save any changes and type the next three lines.

-The second line adds any new files you might have made to the **commit**.
+3. The second line **adds any new files** you might have made to the **commit**.
-The third line "commits" your changes, and saves a description of _what_ changes you made.
+4. The third line **commits your changes**, and saves a description of _what_ changes you made.
-The final line pushes all changes to github, so others can see it.
+5. The final line **pushes** all changes to github, so others can see it.
+It will ask you for your
+    username and password: just use your github username and password.
+If your password doesn't
+    show up while you're typing, that's normal.
+Just type it out, and hit enter.

 Got it?
 Your workflow should be something like: